High Bill Concerns

 Comparing 2018 to 2017

 The AVERAGE amount billed to each residential customer increased 6.2% year over year.
-This increase was due to an increase in energy usage in 2018.
+This increase was due to an increase in average energy usage in 2018.

 The AVERAGE energy usage of each residential customer increased 6.1% year over year.
 This increase was primarily due to warmer summer weather in 2018.